Introduction

 A simple and elegant incentive.

-Overshare, and many people will share your data, making it accessible at any time.
+The default is oversharing, so many people will share your data, making it accessible at any time.

 Technically: